Ktkenny127/cse15l-lab-reports/Lab1.md

 ![](Screenshot%202022-09-29%20105402.png)

+Above is the outputs of some of the commands that are just above the screenshot like 'cd ~' which will bring you to the home directory.
+The third command showing cd which means change directory.
+Also 'ls -a' which shows everything in a directory includiong hidden files.

 It should look similar to the picture above whether you have the commands in your personal computer or the server.

 ## Moving Files with scp